kytulendu/libwordthai/doc/sw_Sahaviriya_Word.md

 # Sahaviriya Word

 Sahaviriya Word is a Thai/English word processor program running on CP/M and MS-DOS from Sahaviriya OA (now known as SVOA).
-First release CP/M version in 1983 (need confirmation), sold with Epson QX-10 computer that Sahaviriya Infotech Computer (SIC) was the official distributor in Thailand.
+First release CP/M version in 1983 (need confirmation), sold with OKI if800 model20, OKI if800 model30 and Epson QX-10 computer that Sahaviriya Infotech Computer (SIC) was the official distributor in Thailand.
+Later version are for DOS.
+Last known version is version 2.4.1.

 ## Download